Levodopa/carbidopa monohydrate ('lee-voe-'doe-pah 'kah-bee-'doe-pah Gel

 - numbness or tingling in the hands or feet

 - change in vision or severe eye pain/headache

 These are serious side effects.
 You may need urgent medical attention.
 Serious side effects are generally rare.

 Tell your doctor immediately or go to accident and emergency at your nearest hospital if you notice any of the following:

-- swelling of the face, lips, tongue or throat which may cause difficulty in swallowing or breathing
+- swelling of the face, lips, tongue or throat which may cause difficulty in

 - itchy swellings on the skin (hives or nettle rash)